-Moving Data and Source Links from WorkbooksLast Updated: 03/08/18
+Moving Data and Source Links from WorkbooksLast updated on 03/08/18

 When you have existing data in a workbook, you can use a special copy to move that data and its formatting to a spreadsheet.
-When your data from a workbook includes source links, you can also move the source links for a seamless transition.
+When your data from a workbook includes source links, you can also move the source links.

 Copying Data from a Workbook

 Select the data in the workbook and either right-click and select Copy to exclude formatting or press Ctrl + Shift + C (special copy) to include formatting.

 This copy includes some formatting, such as cell borders, text formatting (bold, italics, etc.), entered in/shown in, etc.

 Paste the data into the spreadsheet using the normal paste option.

 Click the clipboard to open the Paste menu and make sure Values and Formulas and Apply Formatting are selected.